spsforks/QB64-Wiki/_ASSERT.md

 * Optional errorMessage$ is the message to be displayed in the console window if [$ASSERTS]($ASSERTS) is used.
 * If the condition is not met (that is, if it evaluates to 0), an error occurs ("_ASSERT failed on line #") and program execution stops.

 ## Availability

 * **Version 1.4 and up**.

 ## Example(s)

-## Example(s)
 Adding test checks for parameter inputs in a function.

 ```vb